Hyderabad Metro: Phase I

+A low-angle view of the concrete viaduct, portal frames, and support beams of the Hyderabad Metro Red Line (Corridor I) near Putli Bowli, Koti, Hyderabad, India.

 Phase I lines and sections

 Phase-1 of Hyderabad Metro consists of three fully elevated corridors.
-Blue, Red, and Green, spanning a total length of 67.21 km (41.76 mi) with 59 stations.
+Blue, Red, and Green, spanning a total length of 67.21km (41.76 mi) with 59 stations.
 The Blue and Red lines were inaugurated first in 2017, while the Green line opened later in 2020, completing the Phase-1 network.
 Initially, Phase-1 was planned to be around 72 km with 64 stations, including an extension to Hyderabad’s Old City, but this section faced delays due to land acquisition and regulatory challenges and was subsequently deferred to Phase-2.